aakashmaity/coin-gecko-crypto-tracker/README.md

 # React + Vite

-This is a Test project to understand different state management libraries
+This is a Test project to learning purpose only

 Currently, two official plugins are available: